8. ON JACQUES DERRIDA

-Derrida frequently acknowledged Edmund Husserl (1859-1938) and Martin Heidegger (1889-1976) as inspirations, though it was obviously Heidegger who was the major influence upon him.
+Derrida frequently acknowledged Edmund Husserl (1859-1938) and Martin Heidegger (1889-1976) as inspirations.
+Heidegger was evidently the major influence upon him.
 Derrida actually traced the word “deconstruction” to German terms used by Heidegger.
 He also contributed a lecture dating to 1987 on Heidegger, relating to the thorny subject of the latter’s Nazi affinities from 1933 onwards (Of Spirit: Heidegger and the Question, 1989).
 Derrida was awarded honorary doctorates by Columbia University, Cambridge University, the University of Leuven, and three other academic institutions.

 Critics of Derrida voiced strong objections.
 He was considered by them to be superficial, nihilistic, and relativist.
 The situation was aggravated by the contributions of Michel Foucault (1926-1984), another French philosopher who opted for deconstruction and who is notorious in some directions for extremist views and activities.
 Foucault is associated with the opinion that all types of discourse or text are merely a symptom of the desire to manipulate others.
 In which case one may dismiss all academic texts, including those of the deconstructionists.
 Jacques Derrida was not extreme in his behaviour; his exegesis nevertheless met strong resistance within academic circles.

 The tension was highlighted when opposition arose, in 1992, to the intended action of Cambridge University in conferring an honorary doctorate upon Derrida.
 On behalf of Professor Hugh Mellor and the analytical philosophy faculty, Professor Barry Smith wrote a letter of protest that was also signed by no less than seventeen Professors from other international universities.
-That open letter appeared in The Times (May 9th, 1992), and caused an academic sensation.
+That open letter appeared in The Times (May 9th, 1992), causing an academic sensation.
 The basic accusation was here one of obscurantism, referring to “a written style that defies comprehension,” and one which “does not meet accepted standards of clarity and rigor.”
 The deconstruction exemplar was also described as expressing “elaborate jokes” and “tricks and gimmicks similar to those of the Dadaists.”
 Furthermore, "many French philosophers see in Derrida only cause for silent embarassment."
 The overall verdict here being that an honorary degree was not merited as a reward for “semi-intelligible attacks upon the values of reason, truth, and scholarship.”
-This relevant letter is accessible at Wikipedia Derrida (accessed 04/01/2011).